muahchee/scruffyWiki/docs/notes/webdevNotes/oop.md

 - Public methods should read like a description of responsibilities.
 They should:

     - Be explicitly identified as public
-    - Be more about "what" than "how"
+    - Be more about "what" than "how".
+Blind trust.
+        > "I know what I want and I trust you to do your part."
     - Have names that, insofar as you can anticipate, will not change.
     - Not have order dependent parameters